J-Emer/J-Emer/README.md

 - 👀 I develop games and tools using Monogame
 - 🌱
 - 💞️ I’m looking to collaborate on games, or tools, using monogame
-- 📫 How to reach me ....still working on that
+- 📫 How to reach me ...
+- Instagram: justinemerson794
+- Twitter: @J__Emerson

 <!---
 Jemerson-89/Jemerson-89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.